Developer1510/Developer1510.github.io/README.md

 ### 1.6 High resolution links (OPTIONAL)

 You can add a URL link to a high resolution image of the pin, if available, to the `"highResImageUrl"` parameter.
-In the Pin Library, you can see that some pins have the button High Resolution available under the Open in EO Browser button.
+In the Pin Library, you can see that some pins have the button "High-res download" available under the "Open in EO Browser" button.
 These are the pins, which have this optional parameter set.
 By default, this value is set to `null`.
 You will have to replace `null` with `"URL"`, where URL is the link to your high resolution image of the pin.
 Don't forget to add the quotation marks around it as well, and be careful not to accidentally delete the comma after the parameter.
 The JSON structure must stay like this:

 `"highResImageUrl":"www.link.com",`

-When you're done, commit your changes and push to the repository.
-Create a merge request.
-You're done!

 ## 2. Export pins from EO Browser